danielftosta-176/danielftosta176.cf/README.md

-# Danielftosta176.cf is back
+# danielftosta176.cf is public!

-### W.I.P this site is under construction, we uploading files and the site will work again.
+### Just go to the http://danielftosta176.cf/